-- An ISL interpreter for a participant or participants - Services of an access support worker
+- An ISL interpreter for a participant or participants

+- The services of an access support worker

-Additional rehearsal or studio time.
+- Additional rehearsal or studio time.

-Note: You can apply for these participant or personal disability access costs in addition to the maximum amount available for the award.
+Note: You can apply for these participant and personal disability access costs in addition to the maximum amount available for the award.